Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 }
 ```

-## Disable a Feature Toggle {#disable-a-feature-toggle}
+## Disable a Feature Flag {#disable-a-feature-toggle}

 :::caution Removal notice
 This endpoint was removed in v5.
-Please use the [project-based endpoint to disable feature toggles](/reference/api/legacy/unleash/admin/features-v2.md#disable-env) instead.
+Please use the [project-based endpoint to disable feature flags](/reference/api/legacy/unleash/admin/features-v2.md#disable-env) instead.
 :::

 `POST: http://unleash.host.com/api/admin/features/:featureName/toggle/off`

-Used to disable a feature toggle.
-The :featureName must match an existing Feature Toggle.
-Returns 200-response if the feature toggle was disabled successfully.
+Used to disable a feature flag.
+The :featureName must match an existing Feature Flag.
+Returns 200-response if the feature flag was disabled successfully.

 **Body**